sclorg/golang-container/1.8/README.md

-Golang s2i Docker image
+Golang s2i container image
 ===================

-This repository contains the source for building various versions of the Go application as a reproducible s2i Docker image.
+This repository contains the source for building various versions of the Go application as a reproducible s2i container image.
-Users can choose between RHEL and CentOS based builder images.
+Users can choose between RHEL, Fedora and CentOS based builder images.
-The resulting image can be run using [Docker](http://docker.io) or using [source-to-image](https://github.com/openshift/source-to-image/).
+The resulting image can be run using [podman](https://github.com/containers/libpod), [Docker](http://docker.io) or using [source-to-image](https://github.com/openshift/source-to-image/).
+Also the whole pipeline from build to app deployment could be run on top of the [Openshift Origin](https://www.okd.io/) or [Red Hat's Openshift](https://www.openshift.com/).

 Usage